Man accused of killing four UI students agrees to be extradited to Idaho in Pennsylvania hearing

 Television crews from stations across the country converged on this town of about 6,000 in the Pocono Mountains, with dozens of journalists crowding under tents and into local cafes to escape a steady downpour.
 The courtroom was packed, with Kohberger's family sitting in front of a section filled with journalists and scores of curious locals sitting on the other side of the room.

-Juan Guzmán, a Mount Pocono resident, attended the hearing on his way to the gym out of curiosity.
+Juan Guzmán, a Mount Pocono, Pennsylvania, resident, attended the hearing on his way to the gym out of curiosity.
 In 15 years living in the area, he said, he had never seen anything like Tuesday's spectacle.

 "This is kind of a small town," Campbell said.
 "We were probably sitting in a restaurant 10 feet away from this guy at one point or another."